 The urban layout of Aelia Capitolina was that of a typical Roman town, an orthogonal plan with a square grid of streets set at right angles.
 It was a military colony, a traditional and official settlement of veterans of the Tenth Fretensis Legion, which had been in Jerusalem since the First Jewish Revolt and probably other Roman troops.

-The colony was established just north of the camp of the 10th Legion.
-Its major buildings were the Porta Neapolitana in the north (now the Damascus Gate), a Temple of Aphrodite, two forums and, according to Roman historian Cassio Dio, a Temple of Jupiter built on the site of the former Jewish temple, the Temple Mount.
+The colony was established just north of the camp of the Tenth Legion.
+Its principal buildings were the Porta Neapolitana in the north (now the Damascus Gate), a Temple of Aphrodite, two forums and, according to Roman historian Cassius Dio, a Temple of Jupiter built on the site of the former Jewish Temple, the Temple Mount.

 ” At Jerusalem Hadrian founded a city in place of the one which had been razed to the ground, naming it Aelia Capitolina, and on the site of the temple of the god he raised a new temple to Jupiter.
 This brought on a war of no slight importance nor of brief duration, for the Jews deemed it intolerable that foreign races should be settled in their city and foreign religious rites planted there.”
 Cassius Dio, Roman History, 69.12.

 The 7th century Christian Chronicum Paschale lists several other buildings in Aelia Capitolina; two public baths, a theatre, a nymphaeum of four porticoes (perhaps the Pool of Siloam), a triple celled building (the Capitolium?), a monumental gate of twelve entrances (a circus?), and a quadrangular esplanade.
 However, none of these buildings has been archaeologically located.